 Digitally enhanced objects with therapeutic value: Employing digital technology and a lot of ingenuity, Jinsil Hwaryoung Seo, assistant professor of visualization, and students are developing innovative techniques that enhance human interaction with everyday objects such as stuffed toys and houseplants, while providing therapeutic value for those afflicted with wide range of physical and psychological ailments.

-Canine anatomy in virtual space: Donning a HTC Vive virtual reality headset, SXSW patrons can learn about canine anatomy using a virtual teaching tool developed by recent Master of Fine Arts graduate Brian Smith.
-With the device’s handheld controllers, viewers can assemble and manipulate a virtual dog skeleton and attach and flex its muscles.
+Canine anatomy in virtual space: Donning a HTC Vive virtual reality headset, SXSW patrons learned about canine anatomy using a virtual teaching tool developed by recent Master of Fine Arts graduate Brian Smith.
+With the device’s handheld controllers, viewers assembled and manipulated a virtual dog skeleton and attached and flexed its muscles.
 The application is being developed in collaboration with the College of Veterinary Medicine & Biomedical Science at Texas A&M.

-A menagerie of 3-D printed curiosities — realistic and fanciful creatures and characters, abstract sculptures and complex geometric shapes — designed by students and faculty will be on exhibit at SXSW.
-Among them, the woven and undulating shapes and Gordian knots of Ergun Akleman, a professor of visualization who specializes in shape modeling, geometric data structures, non-photorealistic rendering and volume modeling and rendering.
+A menagerie of 3-D printed curiosities — realistic and fanciful creatures and characters, abstract sculptures and complex geometric shapes designed by students and faculty were exhibited at SXSW.
+Among them were the woven and undulating shapes and Gordian knots of Ergun Akleman, a professor of visualization who specializes in shape modeling, geometric data structures, non-photorealistic rendering and volume modeling and rendering.

 Flatwork exhibit: Art and technology collide in the wide range of Vizzer-created digital imagery, photos and illustrations of worlds and characters real and imagined, rendered in high-resolution digital prints to complement the SXSW Viz activation.